Frequently Asked Questions

-Due to the large number of applications we receive each semester, we are not able to evaluate documents unless we have received your completed application and $50 application fee.
+Due to the large number of applications we receive each semester, we are not able to evaluate documents unless we have received your completed application.
 In order to be most fairly evaluated, your eligibility for admission will be determined only after we receive your completed application and all required documentation.

 Your grades/marks are calculated at the University of Bridgeport by converting them to a US grading equivalent Grade Point Average (GPA).
 These conversions are in compliance with accepted practices used by many universities in the United States.